spirali/haydi/docs/source/pipeline.rst

 Groups
 ~~~~~~

-Action *groups* divides elements in the streams into group according to a key.
+Action *groups* divides elements in the stream into groups according to a key.
 The method takes a function that is applied on each element to obtain the key.

   >>> hd.Range(10).groups(lambda x: x % 3).run()
   {0: [0, 3, 6, 9], 1: [1, 4, 7], 2: [2, 5, 8]}

-Optionally it takes an integer argument that limits the size of the group.
+Optionally it takes an integer argument that limits the size of groups.
 No
 more than the limit number of elements is returned for each group.
 What elements
 in the group are thrown away and what are returned is not specified.